evilthreads669966/mechtron/README.md

 # Mechtron
+Guess what buddy?
+Are you trying to hack a fuc*ing noob?
+You've come to the right place.
+Are you into sniping or trapping?
+If you said trapping, then I'm your man.
+Tat's what's trojan horsing is all about.
+Trapping.
+Now.
+Allow me to to introduce you to Mechtron.

 Mechtron is a RAT that gives the server full remote access to the client machine.
 You can execute remote commands silently on the client machine.
 The server also has the ability to upload and download files from the client machine.
 Besides these commands, there are a few sugar commands.
 Mechtron can handle multiple clients at one time.
 Mechtron is used to form a network of computers that allows the server to operate on them.
 You can only work with one computer at a time.

 The client software is distributed using the Mechtron application, but by supplying an argument with the server's IP address.